 After a formal process that sees willing candidates make powerful speeches about why they think they would make good school councillors and a secret ballot, the children in each year group elect their School Councillor.

 Every single child in school is automatically a member of the school council.

 When does the School Council Communication Team meet?

 The School Council Communication Team meets with Mrs Knowles and Mr Perkin at least once every two weeks to discuss issues that the children themselves raise through the School Council discussion meetings held within classes.

 How do we know our School Council Communication Team?

 Councillors can be spotted in and around school by the badges that they wear.
 A notice board in the school entrance displays photographs of all current School Councillors including minutes of the last meeting.

 What do School Councillors do?

-To make sure they know exactly what the children in our school think, the school councillors use suggestion boxes to gather information and work on canvassing the opinions of pupils.
-They have worked on their ‘vision statement’ for the school council and have also taken photographs of the outdoor area to support the development of our school grounds.
+To make sure they know exactly what the children in our school think, the school councillors use discussion time and council tasks to gather information and work on canvassing the opinions of pupils.

 The council chose to stop having 2 school uniforms each year.
 Instead, 75% of children voted that they should wear the blue polo shirts all year round.